Eschatologue/CM_wiki/docs/class/barbarian/battlerager.md

 ### Level 10: Death Roll

-While your **:ui-rage: Rage**{ .em } is active and you have one or more creatures Grappled, you can use your **:rsc-b: Bonus Action**{ .rsc } to perform a *Death Roll*.
-You move yourself to an unoccupied space you can see within 10 feet of you, dragging the Grappled creatures along with you.
-This Movement doesn't provoke **:rsc-r: Opportunity Attacks**{.rsc}.
-During this Movement, you violently spin and slam your Grappled targets around you, dealing **2d8 :dmg-prcg: Piercing**{.dmg-bps} damage to each target.
-The damage increases by `1d8` at level 15 (`3d8`) and at level 20 (`4d8`).
+While your **:ui-rage: Rage**{ .em } is active and you have one or more creatures Grappled, perform a *Death Roll*.

+**Death Roll**{.inl} As a **:rsc-b: Bonus Action**{ .rsc }, you move yourself to an unoccupied space you can see within 15 feet of you, dragging the Grappled creatures along with you.
+During this Movement, you violently spin and slam your Grappled target, dealing **1d6 :dmg-prcg: Piercing**{.dmg-bps} damage for each 5 feet you move.
+The damage increases by `1d6` at level 15 (`2d6`) and at level 20 (`3d6`).

 ### Level 14: Ravager's Might

 Once per turn, while your **:ui-rage: Rage**{ .em } is active and you have one or more creatures Grappled, you can forgo one of your attacks to use the Grappled creature as a weapon, provided the creature is the same size as you or smaller and you have nothing in your hands.
+If an effect imposes a Saving Throw, it uses your Unarmed Strike's DC.

 You choose one of the following options:

 **Roundhouse Sweep**{ .inl } You spin one of the Grappled creatures around you.
-Each creature within 10 feet of you must make a **:d20-save: DEX Save**{.d20} (DC equal to 8 plus your Proficiency Bonus plus your Strength modifier).
-On a failed save, a creature takes **3d8 :dmg-bldg: Bludgeoning**{.dmg-bps} damage and is pushed 10 feet away from you.
-The Grappled creature takes **2d8 :dmg-bldg: Bludgeoning**{.dmg-bps} damage.
+Each creature within 10 feet of you must make a **:d20-save: DEX Save**{.d20}.
+On a failed save, a creature takes **3d6 :dmg-bldg: Bludgeoning**{.dmg-bps} damage and is pushed 10 feet away from you.
+The Grappled creature takes **2d6 :dmg-bldg: Bludgeoning**{.dmg-bps} damage.

 **Seismic Toss**{ .inl } You throw one of the Grappled creatures at a target you can see within 20 feet of you.
-The Grappled creature and the target make a Strength save (DC equal to 8 plus your Proficiency Bonus plus your Strength modifier).
-On a failed save, a creature takes 2d8 :dmg-bldg: Bludgeoning damage and has the Prone condition.
+The Grappled creature and the target make a **:d20-save: STR Save**{.d20}.
+On a failed save, a creature takes **2d6 :dmg-bldg: Bludgeoning**{.dmg-bps} damage and has the Prone condition.

 :material-book-arrow-up: Updated by *PerfectlyCircularSeal* { .author }